ISEL-HGU/NaturalnessOfBytecode/README.md

 * Experiment Replication Package for the observation of naturalness of bytecode instructions.

-* Experiment Replication Package for the observation of the correlation between bytecode instructions and source code in terms of naturalness.
+* Partial data for the observation of the correlation between bytecode instructions and source code in terms of naturalness.